Esthwaite Water

-Esthwaite Water is one of the smaller and lesser known lakes in the Lake District National Park in northern England.
-It is situated between the much larger lakes of Windermere and Coniston Water, in the traditional county of Lancashire; since 1974 in the county of Cumbria.
+Esthwaite Water is one of the smaller and lesser known lakes in the Lake District National Park in Cumbria, England.
+It is situated between the much larger lakes of Windermere and Coniston Water in the Furness area.
 To the north is the village of Hawkshead and to the west is Grizedale Forest.

 The lake covers around 280 acre and is known for its excellent fishing, particularly trout and pike.
 It has been designated as a site of special scientific interest.

-Etymology
+Toponymy

 Esthwaite may mean either "the eastern clearing", with Middle English est, probably replacing Old Norse austr 'east', and Norse þveit "clearing", or 'the clearing where ash trees grow', from Norse eski "ash trees, ash copse" (see askr) and again þveit.
 Derivation from Brittonic *ïstwïth, "bent, curved, flexible, supple" has also been suggested (Welsh ystwyth, see River Ystwyth).

-'Water' is Old English wæter, "water" the dominant term for "lake" (c.f.
-Ullswater, Wastwater).
+'Water' is Old English wæter, "water" the dominant term for "lake" (cf. Ullswater, Wastwater).